 Where do they take friends and family when they come to visit?
 I’ve never been steered in the wrong direction, and have found some real gems just by asking the locals.

 I hope you’ve found these road trip planning tools useful.
-For even more advice, get Planning Your Perfect Road Trip, a Step-by-Step Guide to Hittin’ the Road.
+If you want the ultimate guide to how to plan a road trip, get Planning Your Perfect Road Trip, a Step-by-Step Guide to Hittin’ the Road.